Mel Melton: Biography

 In 1986, Melton left the band to pursue a full-time chef career in Chicago.
-In the first month there, as chef at Capers, he won the prestigious Grand Prize at the Rolls-Royce/Krug Champagne Invitational Chef Competition.
+In the first month there, as chef at Capers, he won the Grand Prize at the Rolls-Royce/Krug Champagne Invitational Chef Competition.
 The restaurant was named one of the top ten new Chicago restaurants of 1987.
 He frequently did cooking demonstrations and appeared on various Chicago radio and television programs.
 He was also a featured chef at the Chicago Jazz Festival, The American Cancer Society Christmas Gala, and Mardi Gras at the Limelight Club.

 In 1990, Melton moved back home to North Carolina, where he continued showcasing his cooking skills at numerous events and cooking schools and by opening several restaurants.
 In 1995, he formed his current band, Mel Melton & the Wicked Mojos, and in 1998 recorded his first CD, Swampslinger, for New Moon Music, a Chapel Hill-based blues label.
 The CD was named one of the top ten blues CD of the year by The Washington Post.
 He followed that up with Mojo Dream in 2000, on the Nashville-based Nightfly label, and it was awarded “Zydeco Record of the Year” by Real Blues Magazine.
 He also authored his first cookbook, Cookie Boy, the Authentic Cajun Recipes of Mel Melton, published by Kartobi Press of Farmington, New Mexico.

 Melton's third album with his band was Papa Mojo’s Roadhouse, featuring guest appearances by Sonny Landreth and Trisha Yearwood's former guitarist, Johnny Garcia, on Louisiana Red Hot Records.
 The record covers the scale of Louisiana dance hall music, “with rowdy Zydeco and Cajun tunes, swamp bop, juke joint blues and New Orleans funk.”
 Music journalist Philip Van Vleck (Billboard, Dirty Linen, Metro), said in Triangle Live: “It’s the best record he’s ever released because he just keeps getting better instead of older.
 His vocal work has never been more forceful, or polished, and his harmonica playing is simply unfailingly brilliant.”

 Melton's band features Max Drake on guitar.
 Melton describes his band's sound and his songs, as “Mojo Music.”
 “It’s like the food,” he stated.
 “Down in Louisiana everyone cooks, and they like to stir it up their own way.
 And when people leave one of our shows I want them to feel like they’ve been down in the swamp at a big party and they’ve had a great time.
 That’s what it’s all about.”